takakd/slack-timer/README.md

 ## Contributing

-This is just [Kata](https://en.wikipedia.org/wiki/Kata_(programming)) project, but welcome to issues and reviews.
+This is just [Kata](https://en.wikipedia.org/wiki/Kata_(programming)) project, but issues and reviews are welcome.
 Don't hesitate to create issues and PR.

 ## License